felipemantilla-gorillalogic/mo-docs/readme.md

 - `github-token`: The GitHub token used for authentication (default: `${{ secrets.GITHUB_TOKEN }}`)
 - `anthropic-api-key`: Your Anthropic API key for Claude (required)
-- `trigger-label`: The label that triggers the documentation update (default: 'update-docs')
+- `trigger-label`: The label that triggers the documentation update (default: 'mo-docs')

 ## Contributing